graylan0/taco/README.md

-humoids is an open-source weather API and offers free access for non-commercial use.
-No API key is required.
-You can use it immediately!

-Head over to https://humoids.com!
+humoids is an open-source weather MAPI (multiverseAPI) and offers free access for commerical usage Head over to https://humoids.com!

 ## Features